Low-Metallicity Star Formation Survey in Sh2-284 (LZ-STAR). II. The initial mass function: The initial mass function of S284-EC1

 \subsubsection{Log-normal fits to the IMF}

-Based on the assumptions outlined above, we have calculated the IMF for 1 and 2 Myr isochrones, to the completeness limit of the data and for objects below a mass of $0.7\:M_\odot$, at which point the objects saturate.
+Based on the assumptions outlined above, we have {fitted a log-normal function to the IMF for 1 and 2 Myr isochrones, to the completeness limit of the data of 60\% and for objects below a mass of $0.6\:M_\odot$, at which point the objects saturate.
+The errors are assume to the square root of the number of objects in each bin.
 The mass functions are in general well fitted by a log-normal distribution.
-Figure~\ref{MF} shows the mass functions and best log-normal fits for the extinction-limited sample, adopting a distance of 4.5 kpc, for ages of 1 and 2 Myr, for dereddening the sources in both combinations of the color-magnitude diagrams, and for the region defined by the annulus from 200-1000 pixels in radius from cluster center.
-The annulus is chosen due to it being able to probe to a mass limit of $0.02-0.03\:M_\odot$, a substantially lower mass limit than in the center of the cluster.
+Figure~\ref{MF} shows the mass functions and best log-normal fits for the extinction-limited sample, adopting a distance of 4.5 kpc, for ages of 1 and 2 Myr, for de-reddening the sources in both combinations of the color-magnitude diagrams, and for the region defined by the annulus from 200-1000 pixels in radius from cluster center.
+The annulus is chosen due to it being able to probe to a mass limit of $0.03-0.04\:M_\odot$}, a substantially lower mass limit than in the center of the cluster.

-For the fiducial age of 1 Myr the best-fit log-normal distributions yield a mean peak mass of $m_c=0.16\pm0.02\:M_\odot$.
-This value is significantly smaller than the peak of the field IMF of $0.25\:M_\odot$ \citep{chabrier05}, independent of the filter combination and the distance adopted.
-However, we note that for an assumed age of 2 Myr the peak mass of the IMF rises to a mean value of $0.25\pm0.03\:M_\odot$.
-The peaks and widths of the log-normal fits are listed in Table~\ref{mass_funcs_fits_chab}, both for the mass functions in Fig.~\ref{MF} and for the cases of different adopted distances to the cluster.
-The dependency on age and distance is as expected: assuming an older or more distant population skews the IMF to higher masses.
+{ For the fiducial age of 1 Myr the best-fit log-normal distributions yield a mean peak mass of $m_c=0.16\pm0.02\:M_\odot$.
+The peaks and widths of the log-normal fits are listed in Table~\ref{mass_funcs_fits_chab}, both for the mass functions in Fig.~\ref{MF} and for the cases of different adopted distances and ages of the cluster.